 If you’re struggling to make ends meet it’s time to take a cold

 Having a limited budget can make it a challenge to get out of the house for fun.
 However, with a bit of research and creativity, there are plenty of fun things to do when your wallet has developed an echo.
-First off, make it a habit to grab any free publications that might advertise local events.
-Concerts in the park, outdoor activities like hiking and picnics require no money, plus your library is always a great resource for free activities.
+First off, make it a habit to grab any free publications that advertise local events.
+Concerts in the park and outdoor activities such as hiking require no money, and your library can also be a great resource for free activities.

 One of my favorite things to do is to attend author readings in bookstores, which are interesting yet don’t cost a penny.
 Have a hankering for a museum visit?
-Check in with your library to see if they have cultural passes, as many of them do.
+Check in with your library to see if it offers cultural event passes.
 Invite friends over for a potluck game night.
-Have everyone bring a dish and then choose a game like Cards Against Humanity or maybe something a little more PG.
+Have everyone bring a dish and then enjoy a board game.
 Either way, it’s not necessary to spend a ton of money when enjoying the company of family and friends.

 It can be hard to stay within your budget when your social circle seems to thrive on recreational shopping and elaborate weekend brunches.
-Instead seek out like minded people whose idea of socialization is to meet up for a coffee or go for a walk together.
+Instead, seek out like-minded people whose idea of socializing is to meet up for a coffee or go for a walk together.
 “Keeping up with the Joneses” is more prevalent than ever in today’s social media culture, but it doesn’t have to be.

 You’ve paid good money for your toiletries and household supplies, so make sure that you know how to access every last dribble.
-With nothing more than a sharp pair of scissors you can get days or even weeks more of product from the otherwise frustrating packaging.
-(You can even double your investment, by simply cutting certain items in half!)
+Just using a sharp pair of scissors, you can get days or even weeks more of a product from the otherwise frustrating packaging.
+(You can even double your investment by simply cutting certain items in half!)

 Cutting spending to a bare minimum is all well and good when times are tight, but sometimes the answer lies in scraping up some extra cash.
-Whether you’re selling unused belongings, participating in a focus group or picking up a side-gig, there’s never a time when a few extra bucks doesn’t come in handy.
+Whether you’re selling unused belongings, participating in a focus group or picking up a side-gig, there’s never a time when a few extra bucks don’t come in handy.
 Here are ways to make $100 in a day, and here are almost two dozen easy ways to make a little extra cash.

 Life can be hard when money is tight, but that doesn’t mean that you’re without options.
-There are ways to adhere to an impossibly tight budget without sacrificing fun.
-And maybe you can even find satisfaction in the creative challenge that comes with a limited budget.
+There are ways to adhere to a tight budget without sacrificing fun.
+And maybe you can even find satisfaction in the creative challenges that come with a limited budget.
 After all, necessity is the mother of invention.